Indre-V/bee-aware/README.md

 ### About Section

-- The first part of the about section is the list of pollinators with the soft background colour.
+The first part of the about section is the list of pollinators with the soft background colour.
 The content layout is very simple and self explanatory.
 This part intends to educate the user and encourage them to continue reading other parts of the webpage.
 I have used emojis to generate the characters instead of writing.
+Visually it is consistent with the logo.

 ![Home Page Second Part](docs/about-part-one.png)

-- This section also contains information about the importance and issues pollinators face.
+This section also contains information about the importance and issues pollinators face.
 The images chosen reflect the contents of the section.
-On the larger screens (>=992px), About section has two columns.
+On the larger screens (>=992px), About section has two rows.
 On the right side, there is an eye catching image and on the left side I have included a consolidated version of the value pollinators provide to humans and nature.
 I kept the information as brief as possible in order to keep the end-users attention.
 Content is broken down into small paragraphs so the user can understand it better.

-- The second row of the About section has the opposite layout for visual and contextual purposes.
-I aimed to highlight the Importance vs Issues using the flexbox layout of the section.
+The second row of the About section has the opposite layout for visual and contextual purposes.
+I aimed to highlight the Importance vs Issues in a cohesive manner incorporating visual elements.

 <details><summary><b>About Section Desktop View</b></summary>